-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Ryan Weispfenning

 Thank you, David.
-Let's next go to the line of Robbie Marcus at JP Morgan.
+Let's next go to the line of Robbie Marcus at JPMorgan.
 Please go ahead, Robbie.

 Robert Marcus

-Great, and thanks for taking the question and congrats on a nice quarter.
+Great.
+Thanks for taking the question and congrats on a nice quarter.
 I was looking at diabetes, which to me is one of the businesses that could have the most upside potential if your turnaround plan works out.
-I was hoping you could walk us through maybe the next 6 to 12 months in terms of new product cadence, how that should impact numbers?
+I was hoping you could walk us through maybe the next six to 12 months in terms of new product cadence, how that should impact numbers?
 And also, I know you've been deferring pump sales for a long time waiting for 780G and the upgrade program.
 How do we expect that to play out into numbers over the next 12 to 18 months when 780G hits the U.S.?

 Geoffrey Martha

-Sure Robbie, I will turn that one over to Sean with one edit, not if it happens, but when the turnaround happens, so Sean will talk to that.
+Sure, Robbie, I will turn that one over to Sean with one edit, not if it happens, but when the turnaround happens, so Sean will talk to that.

 Sean Salmon

-Hi great, thanks for the question Robbie.
-So over the next 6 to 12 months, really the focus is going to be on rolling out the new pump platforms.
+Okay, great.
+Thanks for the question, Robbie.
+So over the next six to 12 months, really the focus is going to be on rolling out the new pump platforms.
 We're off to a really, really good start for the European launch of the 780G.
-So we're, I think now 12 countries we will continue to roll those out.
-As time goes on here the 770G as just said just started its initial launch in the U.S. and we've had really strong demand for that, as we've got a number of these upgrade pathways in place.
+So we're in, I think, now 12 countries.
+We will continue to roll those out.
+As time goes on here, the 770G as just said just started its initial launch in the U.S. and we've had really strong demand for that, as we've got a number of these upgrade pathways in place.

-So the pathway to upgrade from existing 670G as well as the next check pathway to get people to come into the new pumps.
-We've seen an increase in the proportion of patients as new starts in the U.S. as compared to just replacements in warranty patients coming out of the warranty, and of course Companion Medical is going to be a big focus.
+So the pathway upgrade from existing 670G as well as the next tech pathway to get people to come into the new pumps.
+We've seen an increase in the proportion of patients as new starts in the U.S. as compared to just replacements of in-warranty patients coming out of the warranty and, of course, Companion Medical is going to be a big focus.
 We've got now the integration with our CGM in real-time, which is a big deal.
 As we improve the sensor experience, that's going to get to be even more of a big deal.

 But more importantly, we've now trained up and have the entire sales force with this in their bag now in the U.S., as opposed to just the small sales force that came with Companion acquisition.
 So I think the near term, those are the priorities, but we will look forward into what's next, obviously, the 780G launch for the U.S. is a big deal.
 The Zeus sensor globally would be a really important driver for us, and then a smaller product, but an important one.
-We just started a limited launch in Finland, it's for a seven day infusion sets, this allows you to wear this infusion set for almost twice as long as what is normally required.
+We just started a limited launch in Finland, it's for a seven-day infusion sets, this allows you to wear this infusion set for almost twice as long as what is normally required.

 And that product we raised in the U.S. we just locked the database on that.
 So we should expect that to be a part of the mix going forward.
 Of course, all of this flows.
 So you have hardware out there, it's upgradable by software to 780 and beyond.
 You've got the compatibility designed in for the sensor pipeline as well as extended wear infusion sets.
 So I think we're setting up for a really nice cadence of products that will traverse into growth.